 Damp.
 It’s one word that can strike fear into any motorhome owner.
 Once it’s taken hold in your ‘van, it will be joined by mould and mildew.
-While making sure your ‘van is well ventilated will be the best way to prevent damp, making sure you have the best motorhome dehumidifier can also help on a shorter term basis.
+While making sure your ‘van is well-ventilated will be the best way to prevent damp, having the best motorhome dehumidifier can also help on a shorter-term basis.

-When you’re looking for the model for you, you’ll find there are both electric and non-electric options available.
-Non-electric motorhome dehumidifiers are more budget-friendly, relying on crystals or tabs to soak up the moisture in the air.
-These will normally need changing every one to three months, depending on the product you opt for.
+Then there are the more budget-friendly non-electric dehumidifiers, which use crystals or tabs to soak up the moisture in the air.
+These will normally need changing every one to three months, depending on the exact one you opt for.

-Taking this all into account, there’s a lot to think about.
-To help you find the right option for you, we’re sharing our top picks on the market, with both electric and non-electric motorhome dehumidifiers – there’s even a hanging option that would be ideal for your ‘van’s wardrobe.
+Here, we’re sharing our favourite motorhome dehumidifiers on the market, including both electric and non-electric options – there’s even a hanging option that would be ideal for smaller spaces such as your ‘van’s wardrobe.

 Practical Motorhome is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.